jacek-mulawka/Statki-z-Eris-Kallisti-Dyskordia/README.md

 * many options that can be adjusted according to your preferences;
 * and other functionalities, which I invite you to get to know.

-The game includes translations into several language versions.

 Known issues.
-Multiplayer isn't exactly stable and isn't very efficient.
+* Multiplayer isn't exactly stable and isn't very efficient.
 At the moment I don't really know how to improve it.
-Sometimes textures stop working.
+* Sometimes textures stop working.

 <a href="https://github.com/jacek-mulawka/Statki-z-Eris-Kallisti-Dyskordia/blob/main/Gallery/Statki%20z%20Eris%20Kallisti%20Dyskordia%2001%20interfejs%201%20gra.jpg">